extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 get the opportunity to override the security protection.
 Search for and navigate to the file in question.
 When you find it, it's no good just double-clicking the file because you will just get the same security block and the same options.
-`control`-click on the file in Finder, choose "Open With" and choose "Other", as shown in this screenshot:
+<kbd class="nopretty">ctrl</kbd>-click (or right-click) on the file in Finder,
+choose "Open With" and choose "Other", as shown in this screenshot:

 ![Control-click context menu for opening the dylib file]({% link images/quickstart/open-with-context-menu.png %})